 Adult Education Discussion Series

 Pres.
 Vasiliki Eckley leads periodic Discussion Series for the Transfiguration community.
-Covering topics relevant to the spiritual life, such as “The Cosmic Vision of St. Maximus the Confessor” and “Befriending Your Soul”, Presbytera Vasiliki leads our small group discussions on Wednesdays following evening services.
+Covering topics relevant to the spiritual life, such as “The Cosmic Vision of St. Maximus the Confessor” and “Befriending Your Soul”.
 Contact the main office to find out when her next series will begin.

 Greek Orthodox Ladies’ Fellowship (G.O.L.F.)

 Father Vasileios leads our women’s study and fellowship group throughout the traditional school year.
-The group meets on Tuesday mornings at 10:00.
 Everyone is welcome to attend.
 (This doubles as a fun playgroup for the children who tag along!)